What Is Domestic Violence?

 Why Do People Go Through Domestic Violence?

 Domestic abuse is a complex situation involving multiple factors, such as stigma and fear.
 You may wonder, “Why don’t they just leave?”.
 It is important to remember that domestic violence is not the victim’s fault.
 Sometimes, leaving can create a more dangerous situation for the victim.
+Some other reasons people experience domestic violence include:- Past abuse or trauma

 - No family or social support